croxton/Stash/README.md

 * Set, append, prepend and get variables
 * Use regular expressions to filter variables that you stash
 * Register variables from the $_POST, $_GET and uri segment arrays
-* Save variables to the database for persistent storage across pages loads
+* Save variables to the database for persistent storage across page loads
 * Set variable scope (user or global)
 * Fully parse tags contained within a Stash tag pair, so Stash saves the rendered output
 * Use contexts to namespace groups of variables and help organise of your code
+* Advanced uses: partial page caching, form field persistence, template partials/viewModel pattern implementation

 ## Installation